ingeniamc/ingeniamotion/docs/what_is_ingeniamotion.rst

 What is Ingeniamotion?
 ======================

-Ingeniamotion is a library that works over ingenialink and aims to simplify the interaction with Igenia's drives.
+Ingeniamotion is a library that works over ingenialink and aims to simplify the interaction with Ingenia's drives.

 How it works?
 -------------